MRimk/UniversityNotes/VU-archive/Meeting with Sara and Mentoring 02-03.md

+---
-# Meeting with Sara and Mentoring Programme
+title: Meeting with Sara and Mentoring Programme 02-03
+---

 Sara thinks that it is better not to mix paid and unpaid staff, e.g. have mentors for studying paid, and for activities - no.